gameSenz/TicTacToe/README.md

 # TicTacToe
- small tictactoe project to learn basics of python
+ small tictactoe project to learn basics of python, used seperate classes, ArrayList to hold board positions, and any edge cases should be accounted for